 * * * PARABLES TRANSPOSED The parables Jesus told are great stories.
 Many of us almost know them backwards.
 But sometimes the incidents in the lives of the characters in the parable are not the same as those in the lives we live now.
 And we end up listening to an explanation of the parable instead of the parable itself.
 You may wonder what stopped Jesus from contacting me before he told some of his stories.
 You know, those that are about events that don't happen today.
 Or at least don't happen now in the same way as they did then.
 You may also realize why he didn’t – and why it didn’t even cross his mind.

 * * * CRYPTIC CROSSWORDS and SHORT STORIES No, don’t ignore this page.
 It MAY be that you could join me in enjoying these challenging and enjoyable CRYPTIC puzzles.
 Or you may make a firm decision to forget about them forever.
 Either way, you will find out why I enjoy them.
 Now I have a few SHORT STORIES.
-I really don't like giving too much away about my stories, or about the point I am trying to make.
-That way you approach them with no forewarnings or expectations.
-HOWEVER, for those of you who like, or want, an introductory comment, I'll stretch the point and give you an introductory sentence.
-[On the Cryptic Crosswords and Short Stories page I'll even give you some comments about the origins of each story.] - One begins with a nightmare that not many people would even dream of. - Another celebrates common ground between science and religion.
-And you don't get that very often. - Another touches on a problem that often (I suppose) is experienced by many people (I fear) who listen to sermons. - Another satisfies those deep longings you have (you do, don't you??) to know what it's like to BE the BIBLE. - Another is the result of my reading a book on the history of Protestants.
-It's amazing what a well-written historical book can do to you - well, to me actually.
+These stories include: - a bed-time story for my grandkids. - a nightmare that not many people would even dream of. - a distant future where science and religion share common ground. - a present problem experienced by many people (I fear) who listen to sermons. - a revealing look into what it's like to BE the BIBLE. - an investigation into what it means to be a Protestant. - a pondering about how and why people come to change their understanding about parts of the Bible.